Brian-Fairbanks/Homework/README.md

 * The URL of the deployed application.

 * The URL of the GitHub repository.
 Give the repository a unique name and include a README describing the project.

+## Completed

+Much of the css merged when elements had the same formatting reordered CSS, including all header fields nearby near the top of the page Added id of the same name to class="search-engine-optimization" so that the anchor actually works enclosed anchors at the top of the page in a new Id "anchors", and set it to float at 45% to the right, so it will not push underneath the header on smaller windows added alt text to each image (note, this is alt text, not title text, so it will not popup in ballon text when hovering over.) added a more descriptive title text to in the header. changed the footer h2 to an h4 to follow sequential order.  adjusted this in CSS to refelct changes.

 - - -
 © 2019 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.